MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 The 'people simulators' analogy is weakened, though, as soon as we face **LLM hallucinations**.<br>
 Current LLMs, according to benchmark results, provide PhD-level answers to certain questions, but at the same time may fail on elementary school math problems.<br>
 A lot of this can actually be traced back to the context window and its finite size.
-It reveals a striking distiction from how humans work and it's a limitation that can be exploited, which can make LLMs behave in unsafe, very distinctly non-human ways.
+It reveals a striking distinction from how humans work and it's a limitation that can be exploited, which can make LLMs behave in unsafe, very distinctly non-human ways.

 >[!NOTE]
 >The landscape of outputs that an LLM may produce has some great peaks, but also some surprising and deep valleys.